 These checks were stamped with the Life-Saving Service district, station number, and individual Surfman number.
 Later on, or where distance precluded meeting, Surfmen used punch clocks to record their rounds on the beach.
 Today’s Surfmen are issued a replica check with their unique number engraved on its back.
 (1)(2)(4)(12)(13)

 the future of rescue boat crews

-Since the 1980s, declines in fisheries, improvements in commercial fishing safety regulations, and the popularity of four-stroke outboard engines have all caused steep declines in the case load at Coast Guard small boat stations.
+Since the 1980s, declines in fisheries, improvements in commercial fishing safety regulations, the popularity of four-stroke outboard engines, and the employment of bar restrictions on the Regulated Navigation Areas in Washington and Oregon have all caused steep declines in the case load at Coast Guard small boat stations.
 Only a decade or two ago, small boat stations with river bars might handle 300-500 cases in a year.
 Today, these same units respond to less than one-third the volume of cases.
 (14)

 (1) CAPT (ret.)
 Bennett, Robert F. Sand Pounders: An Interpretation of the History of the U.S. Life-Saving Service, Based on Its Annual Reports for the Years 1870 Through 1914.
 U.S. Coast Guard Historian’s Office, 1998.